sinsunsan/sinsunsan.github.io/_posts/2016-12-21-developer-toolbox.md

 ---
-published: false
+published: true
 title: My developer toolbox
 ---
 ## A text editor

 * Sublime text
 * Atom.io

 ## A terminal

-* iterm better terminal
+* iterm better terminal for Mac

 ## Versioning

 * git
 * github account

+## Misc

+* Ngrok https://ngrok.com/ allow to make localhost available on www to share an url to others or test situation where a distant server need to access your machine (web hook for example)